huggingface/blog/autotrain-image-classification.md

 <script async defer src="https://unpkg.com/medium-zoom-element@0/dist/medium-zoom-element.min.js"></script>

 So you’ve heard all about the cool things that are happening in the machine learning world, and you want to join in.
-There’s just one problem – you don’t know how to code! 😱 Or maybe you’re a seasoned software engineer who wants to add some AI to your side-project, but you don’t have the time to pick up a whole new tech stack!
+There’s just one problem – you don’t know how to code! 😱 Or maybe you’re a seasoned software engineer who wants to add some ML to your side-project, but you don’t have the time to pick up a whole new tech stack!
 For many people, the technical barriers to picking up machine learning feel insurmountable.
 That’s why Hugging Face created [AutoTrain](https://huggingface.co/autotrain), and with the latest feature we’ve just added, we’re making “no-code” machine learning better than ever.
+Best of all, you can create your first project for ✨ free! ✨

 [Hugging Face AutoTrain](https://huggingface.co/autotrain) lets you train models with **zero** configuration needed.
 Just choose your task (translation? how about question answering?), upload your data, and let Hugging Face do the rest of the work!
 We’ve been expanding the number of tasks that we support, and we’re proud to announce that **you can now use AutoTrain for Computer Vision**!
 Image Classification is the latest task we’ve added, with more on the way.
 But what does this mean for you?